Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Introduction

 \section{Introduction}

 Scene Graph Generation (SGG) is a challenging scene understanding task that aims to detect visual relationships between object pairs in one image and represent them in the form of a triplet: $\left \langle \texttt{sub}, \texttt{pred}, \texttt{obj} \right \rangle $.
-Recently, increasing works have been committed to this task and achieved great success.
-However, current SGG models typically rely on abundant manual annotations.
-Compared to other scene understanding tasks (\eg, object detection), labeling a high-quality SGG dataset is much more difficult due to the expensive annotation form ($N^{2}$ annotation cost)~\cite{li2022integrating} and the notorious multi-label noisy annotation issue~\cite{li2022devil}.
-Therefore, it is difficult to apply these models to real-world scenarios involving vast amounts of rare predicates (or relationships) whose annotations are hard to collect.
+Recently, increasing works have been committed to this task and achieved great success, and most of them typically rely on abundant manual annotations.
+However, the distribution of visual relationships in real-world scenarios is uneven, which involves vast amounts of less-frequently occurring predicates (or relationships) whose annotations are hard to collect.
+Furthermore, due to the expensive annotation form ($N^{2}$ annotation cost)~\cite{li2022integrating} and the notorious multi-label noisy annotation issue~\cite{li2022devil}, labeling a high-quality SGG dataset for these rare predicates is much more difficult.
+As a result, most existing SGG models cannot achieve ideal performance on real-world applications with limited labels.

-In contrast, we humans are able to generalize the previous knowledge on new visual relationships quickly with only a few examples, and recognize them well.
-In this paper, we aim to imitate this human ability and equip SGG models with the transfer ability.
-Inspired by few-shot object detection~\cite{snell2017prototypical,sung2018learning} and segmentation~\cite{wang2019panet,li2021adaptive}, we propose a promising and important task: few-shot SGG (FSSGG).
-As shown in Figure~\ref{fig:intro}, referring to a few annotated examples (\ie, \textbf{support samples}) of a novel predicate category, an ideal FSSGG model is expected to quickly capture the crucial clue for this predicate, recognize the relation triplets of it, and localize them in the target image (\ie, \textbf{query image}).
+In contrast, we humans are able to generalize the previous knowledge on unseen visual relationships quickly with only a few examples and recognize them well.
+In this paper, we aim to imitate this human ability and equip SGG models with this powerful transfer ability.
+Inspired by few-shot object detection~\cite{snell2017prototypical,sung2018learning} and segmentation~\cite{wang2019panet,li2021adaptive,zheng2022quaternion}, some recent studies~\cite{li2022zero,dornadula2019visual} attempt to improve SGG model performance in the few-shot setting, \ie, Few-Shot Scene Graph Generation (FSSGG).
+As shown in Fig.~\ref{fig:intro}, referring to a few annotated examples (\ie, \textbf{support samples}) of an unseen (novel) predicate category, an ideal FSSGG model is expected to quickly capture the crucial clue for this predicate, recognize the relation triplets of it, and localize them in the target image (\ie, \textbf{query image}).
+Some efforts have been made to transfer the knowledge from seen to unseen predicates.
+For example, Dornadula \etal~\cite{dornadula2019visual} formulated each predicate as message passing functions between subjects and objects, Li \etal~\cite{li2022zero} modelled unseen predicates based on seen predicates by a memory mechanism.